Hakim Rais Unani Medical College and Hospital

 Hakim Rais Unani Medical College and Hospital is located in the Sambhal district.
-It was established in 2010 and teaches the Unani method of medicine.
+It was established in 2010 and teaches the Unani medicine.

 History and Formation

-Hakim Rais Unani Medical College and Hospital was founded by Hakim Zafar Ahmad Sadiq in 2010 with the great vision of spreading the Unani method of Medicine.
+Hakim Rais Unani Medical College and Hospital was founded by Hakim Zafar Ahmad Sadiq in 2010 with the vision of spreading the Unani method of Medicine.
 The college affiliated from Chhatrapati Shahu Ji Maharaj University, Kanpur (U.P.), but from session 2015–16 college has been affiliated from Mahatma Jyotiba Phule Rohilkhand University, Bareilly (U.P.).
 The college also recognized by Central Council of Indian Medicine, Ministry of AYUSH, New Delhi.

 Aim and Objects of Unani Education

 To produce competent Unani graduates of profound scholarship, having deep basis of Unani with modern scientific knowledge, in accordance with Unani fundamentals with extensive practical training so as to become Unani Physician and Surgeon and research worker fully competent to serve in the medical and health services of the country.